pablobuenaposada/fitbot/README.md

 `days-in-advance`: this is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`

+`family-id`: Not mandatory.
+This is the id for the person who wants to book a class in case the account has more than one member.
+The value for this parameter can be found by inspecting the requests with the browser, as with the field `box-id`.

 Enjoy!